Coreoz/Plume-admin/README.md

 admin.login.blocked-duration = 30 seconds
 admin.passwords.min-length = 0

+# Login timing protector max measurments that are kept to generate random delays when username is not found during login
+admin.login.timing-protector.max-samples = 10
+# Login timing protector measurements rate that are kept after `max-samples` measurments are reached
+admin.login.timing-protector.sampling-rate = 0.22

 # if a secure cookie is emitted alongside the JWT token to prevent XSS attacks
 # see https://cheatsheetseries.owasp.org/cheatsheets/JSON_Web_Token_Cheat_Sheet_for_Java.html for details
 admin.session.use-fingerprint-cookie = true